WHAT YOU SHOULD KNOW ABOUT

 Eye surgery to improve vision has been around for a long time.
 Results of early, "state of the art" techniques varied significantly depending on the surgeon's skill and limitations of the procedures.
 One such technique, radial keratotomy, was very popular during the 1980's.
 However, the advent and refinement of Laser Refractive Surgery over the past ten years, has dramatically revolutionized surgical vision correction.
 Much of the uncertainty and risk associated with earlier procedures have been minimized or eliminated.
 The U.S. Food and Drug Administration, officially recognizing their safety and effectiveness, has approved the VISX S4 eye-tracking laser, the implantable contact lense, the Wavefront treatment, as well as Lasek and PRK proceedures for various types of refractive surgery.

 Most people who use eyeglasses or contact lenses to correct their vision are familiar with the terms myopia (nearsightedness), hyperopia (farsightedness), astigmatism (irregular focusing of light), and presbyopia (loss of ability to focus on small print usually after age 40).
 They are also aware of the numerous inconveniences, annoyances, limitations, expenses, and frustrations of using these visual aides.
 The newest Laser refractive surgical equipment, combined with highly skilled eye surgeons specializing in the newest refractive procedures, can help these people improve their vision by correcting almost any refractive error.
 For those individuals with very high or uncommon vision problems, there are other very new investigational procedures that are proving to be highly successful when Laser surgery is not appropriate.
 There are also the Custom-Cap procedure and Therapeutic Wavefront-guided lasik.
-Both of these are available at Maloney Vision Institute and often used to correct problems with other proceedures done elsewhere.
+Both of these are often used to correct problems with other proceedures done elsewhere.
 So if you have had Lasik elsewhere and are unhappy with the results, there is new hope for help.

 Currently, the most commonly performed Laser refractive procedures are PRK (Photorefractive Keratectomy) and LASIK (Laser Assisted In-Situ Keratomileusis) primarily used to correct myopia and astigmatism.
 However, the very latest techniques involve these and variations of these procedures to correct hyperopia, hyperopia with astigmatism and presbyopia.
 Patients frequently ask questions about Laser surgery after being told they are good candidates for Laser vision correction, or, sometimes after they have been inappropriately advised that they are not good candidates for Laser surgery.